All Episodes

 Theirs, Republican voters, they don't trust them.

-The superdelicates exist precisely to control the outcome of this so that the party hacks get what they want, regardless what the Democrat primary voters end up doing by virtue of their votes.
+The superdelegates exist precisely to control the outcome of this so that the party hacks get what they want regardless what the Democrat primary voters end up doing by virtue of their votes.

 They're not going to give them, they're not going to get rid of this kind of power.

-No, but the the superdelegates, they're politicians, and they're gonna vote for who's ever gonna who they think are gonna is gonna be elected because they want favors.
+No, but the superdelegates, they're politicians, and they're going to vote for who they think is going to be elected because they want favors.

-They're not gonna vote for somebody who's not gonna make it because the party that does get into that is gonna screw up.
+They're not going to vote for somebody who's not going to make it because the party that does get into normal circumstances, you'd be right.

-But this case, they know they know they can look at where Obama's votes are coming from, and they can see he's not gonna get enough of a broad-based coalition to win in November.
+But this case, they know, they know, they can look at where Obama's votes are coming from, and they can see he's not going to get enough of a broad-based coalition to win in November.

-Well, that's let me tell you they I'm gonna tell you something.
+Let me tell you, I'm going to tell you something.

 What's got the Democrats spooked every bit as much as the Republicans is race.